brianwetzel/HW15-Solidity-JointSavings/README.md

  <br><br>
 ![alt=“”](Execution_Results/6_Withdraw.png)
 <br> <br>
-Now let's use the `contractBalance` function check the smart contrat balance to see the funds were withdrawn:
+Use the `contractBalance` function check the smart contrat balance and verify that the funds were withdrawn:
 <br> <br>
 ![alt=“”](Execution_Results/7_Balance.png)